JamesYuan/solid-design-principles-in-common-lisp/i-interface-segregation.md

 (b-fly pingu) ;; this is wrong. a penguin cannot fly! :(
 ```

 A Penguin can't fly.
 A Parrot can't (let's say) run.
 These classes doesn't have to depend on `b-fly` and `b-run` methods where they doesn't make sense.
+These extra useless code can lead to redundancy.

 ### Good